 - ½ cup Butter salted

 - 1 teaspoon Vanilla

 - In a large saucepan, (use a large one because the mixture is going to more than double.) on medium heat, combine the butter, buttermilk, sugar, and corn syrup.
-Bring the mixture to a rapid boil.
+Bring the mixture to a rapid boil while stirring.
 Boil for 2-3 minutes or just until the mixture starts to turn a caramelly brown color.

-- Stir in the baking soda and vanilla and stir until combined.
+- Whisk in the baking soda and vanilla and stir until combined.
 Take the syrup off the heat and let it cool for 5 minutes before serving.